 - Skilled Regional (Provisional) Visa

 Registered Migration Agents

-Our Migration team are experienced lawyers and registered migration agents and members of the Migration Institute of Australia.
+Members of our Migration team are experienced lawyers, registered migration agents and members of the Migration Institute of Australia.

 You can see the code of conduct which the Migration Agents Registration Authority (MIRA) uses to govern all registered migration agents in Australia here.